 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-2022 sees the return of traditional festive favourite light displays in London, from the classic central London light displays to epic new Christmas light shows illuminating the outskirts of the capital.
+2023 sees the return of traditional festive favourite light displays in London, from the classic light displays to epic new London Christmas light shows illuminating the outskirts of the capital.

-From a cavalcade of Christmas lights and love in Carnaby Street through to Seven Dial’s sparkly but subtle Christmas illuminations, it is great to see London Christmas lights in full sparkle.
+From a cavalcade of Christmas lights in Carnaby Street through to Seven Dials twinkly Christmas illuminations, it is great to see the 2023 London Christmas lights in full sparkle.
 They are one of our favourite festive free things to do in London!

 Carnaby Street Christmas Lights are once again trying to raise money for good causes and this year, their Christmas lights are in collaboration with the Choose Love charity, raising funds for refugees (donations are always appreciated).